 • If all information relates to an investigation about that individual, inform the individual that the agency has no confidential personal information about the individual that is responsive to the individual’s request.

-In the event of an invalid access, the Chief of Staff – Non-Case Services shall be made immediately aware of the specifics of the invalid access including all information compromised, dates and method of access, and responsible person(s) accessing the information.
-The Chief of Staff – Non-Case Services will notify all affected parties of the compromise of CPI as soon as possible without compromising any investigation as detailed in the Ohio Consumers’ Counsel Policy on Accessing Confidential Personal Information (CPI).
+In the event of an invalid access, the Operations Director shall be made immediately aware of the specifics of the invalid access including all information compromised, dates and method of access, and responsible person(s) accessing the information.
+The Operations Director will notify all affected parties of the compromise of CPI as soon as possible without compromising any investigation as detailed in the Ohio Consumers’ Counsel Policy on Accessing Confidential Personal Information (CPI).

 All access to systems containing CPI will require the use of a password.
 This includes systems other than those unique to OCC, such as OAKS and any other systems maintained by DAS or OBM.
 The Network Administrator will issue and maintain password access.
-Authorization for passwords may be granted by the Consumers’ Counsel, Deputy Consumers’ Counsel, and the Chief of Staff – Non-Case Services and other authorized managers.
+Authorization for passwords may be granted by the Consumers’ Counsel, Deputy Consumers’ Counsel, and the Operations Director and other authorized managers.
 In the event of termination, these passwords and all access will be immediately revoked.

 Access to CPI will be logged and include the following information at a minimum.
 The date and time of access, identification of the accessing party and identification of the CPI accessed.
 This information will be retained in accordance with the retention policy of the agency.
 This log will be electronic in nature and maintained by the Network Engineer and/or Network Administrator.